CraftAcademyLabs/ca_course/week5/slow_food/5_cartify_instructions.md

 ```

 Go ahead and run cucumber in the terminal in order to get the step definitions that we need.
-Now take the content from the terminal and add the to your step definitions.
+Now take the content from the terminal and add itcu to your step definitions.

 ### First green tests

 Before we do anything else we need to make sure that we have the appropriate factories for both the products model and the user model that we need for our background steps.
-You should already have created these in previous stories, if not then ow is as a god time as any to do so.
+You should already have created these in previous stories, if not then create.

 For the products model: